-The Human Performance Lab offers free services in the areas of body fat analysis, blood pressure monitoring and a computerized health status profile, and free seminars on a variety of health topics.
+The Human Performance Lab offers free services in the areas of body fat analysis, blood pressure monitoring and free seminars on a variety of health topics.

 On a fee basis, services are available for students in need of exercise stress testing (physician supervised), a physical fitness assessment and detailed exercise prescription, blood fitness assessment for cholesterol and glucose levels and/or nutritional counseling.